-The PD-MitoQUANT data sharing protocol (through Sharepoint) will support the sharing of standard data type formats, and facilitate data exchange via data downloading facilities.
+The PD-MitoQUANT data sharing protocol (through Sharepoint and the purpose-built platform) will support the sharing of standard data type formats and facilitate data exchange via data downloading facilities.
 During the course of the project, sharing of embedded or attached research data through email communication is not deemed a secure means of data exchange.
-Documents containing data to be shared will be saved in an appropriate format, encrypted, and uploaded to the PD-MitoQUANT Sharepoint-Data Sharing folder with appropriate nomenclature.
-The code for decryption will be provided separately to the intended partner for access.
+Documents containing data to be shared will be saved in an appropriate format with appropriate nomenclature, and uploaded to the PD-MitoQUANT Sharepoint-Data Sharing folder (encryption performed on Microsoft server) or the purpose-built platform .